Starting and Stopping

 Avoid asking users to rate your app too soon.
 Asking for a rating too soon tends to annoy users and may decrease the amount of useful feedback you receive.
 To encourage well-considered feedback, be sure to give users a chance to form an opinion about your app before you ask them to rate it.
 For example, you might wait until users have visited a minimum number of different screens or performed a minimum number of tasks.

-Supply a launch image that closely resembles the first screen of the app. iOS displays the launch image the moment your app starts—giving users the impression that your app is fast and giving your app enough time to load content.
-Learn how to create a launch image in Launch Images.
+Provide a launch file. iOS displays an image the moment your app starts—giving users the impression that your app is fast and giving your app enough time to load content.
+Learn how to create a launch file in Launch Files.

-If possible, avoid requiring users to read a disclaimer or agree to an end-user license agreement when they first start your app.
+If possible, avoid requiring users to read a disclaimer or agree to an end-user license agreement before they can do anything else.
 Instead, you can let the App Store display your disclaimer or end-user license agreement (EULA) so that people can access it before they get your app.
 If you must provide these items within your app, be sure to integrate them in a way that harmonizes with your UI and balances business requirements with user experience needs.

 When your app restarts, restore its state so users can continue where they left off.
 People shouldn’t have to remember the steps they took to reach their previous location in your app.
-To learn more about efficient ways to preserve and restore your app’s state, see “State Preservation and Restoration”.
+To learn more about efficient ways to preserve and restore your app’s state, see Preserving Your App’s Visual Appearance Across Launches.

 Always Be Prepared to Stop